Science and Technology for the Built Environment

 Since Specialization

-This network shows the specialization of papers published in Science and Technology for the Built Environment.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Science and Technology for the Built Environment.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Science and Technology for the Built Environment.

 Countries where authors publish in Science and Technology for the Built Environment